 |Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
 Learn more »||2.1-2.7 mL2.4mL avg|

 |› CaryophylleneFlavors: pepper, woody, herbal (β-caryophyllene)||11-13%12% avg.|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||16-31%|

 Some popular beer styles that make use of the Pekko hop include Ale.

 Pekko Hop Substitutions

 If the Pekko hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Pekko substitutions.

 Experienced brewers have chosen the following hops as substitutions of Pekko:

 Unfortunately, there is no lupulin powder version of the Pekko hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.